jameshanlon/convolutional-neural-network/README.md

 - Stochastic gradient descent.
 - Quadratic and cross entropy cost functions.
 - Sigmoid and rectified-linear activation functions.
-- Weight initialisation from normally-distributed random numbers.
 - Minibatching.
 - Regularisation.
 - Fully-connected and soft-max layers.
 - Convolutional and max-pooling layers.
 - Convolutional feature maps.

-Possible features to add:
+Possible features that could be added:

 - Padding in the convolutional layer to maintain the input size.
 - Dropout to help prevent overfitting.
+- ...